worldbank/wb-reproducible-research-repository/guidance_note_wb.md

 Access to these submission portals is limited to World Bank staff.
 Depositing original data in the appropriate repository ensures compliance with the [Bank Procedure for Development Dataset Acquisition, Archiving and Dissemination](https://worldbankgroup.sharepoint.com/sites/ppfonline/PPFDocuments/ef8d76aeb7b541509672704768ee0c24.pdf) (link requires WB intranet access).

+## Packages with Restricted or Confidential Data
-In the case of restricted-access data and/or computationally-intensive packages (compute time >5 days) the authors have the following options which may be used as appropriate.
-These are listed in order of preference:
+In the case of **restricted-access or confidential data**, the following options which may be used as appropriate:

 1. **Non-Disclosure Agreement (NDA)**
    Reviewers sign an agreement stating that they will access the data only for reproducibility checks and will not re-use it.